jugalsheth/ai-self-care-companion/README.md

 - OpenAI for providing the GPT-4 API
 - The FastAPI and Next.js communities for excellent frameworks
-- All contributors to the open-source libraries used in this project
+- All contributors to the open-source libraries used in this project# Trigger new deployment